Forex Trading Money Management – An EYE OPENING Article

 Myth 2: Risking 1% or 2% on every trade is a good way to grow your account

 This is one of the more common money management myths that you are likely to have heard.
 While it sounds good in theory, the reality is that the majority if retail forex traders are starting with a trading account that has $5,000 in it or less.
-So to believe that you will grow your account effectively and relatively quickly by risking $50 or $100 per trade is just silly.
-Say you lose 5 trades in a row, if you were risking 2% your account is now down to $4,500, now you are still risking 2% per trade, and to get your account back to break even you will have to win nearly 6 trades in a row.
+So to believe that you will grow your account effectively and relatively quickly by risking 1% or 2% per trade is just silly.
+Say you lose 5 trades in a row, if you were risking 2% your account is now down to $4,519.60, now you are still risking 2% per trade, but that same 2% is now a smaller position size than it was when your account was at $5,000.

-So, while this method of money management will allow you to risk small amounts on each trade, and therefore theoretically limit your emotional trading mistakes, most people simply do not have the patience to risk 1 or 2% per trade on their relatively small trading accounts, it will eventually lead to over trading which is about the worst thing you can do for your bottom line.
+So, while this method of money management will allow you to risk small amounts on each trade, and therefore theoretically limit your emotional trading mistakes, most people simply do not have the patience to risk 1 or 2% per trade on their relatively small trading accounts, it will eventually lead to over-trading which is about the worst thing you can do for your bottom line.
 It is also a difficult task to recover from a drawn down period.
 Remember, once you drawn down, using a 2 % per trade method, your risk each trade will be smaller, there fore, your rate of recovery on profits is slower and hinders the traders effort.

 Myth 3: Wider stops risk more money than smaller stops